vadegad0/web-afordin/CONTRIBUTING.md

 ---

-Thank you for your interest and contribution to Portfolios Dev.
+Thank you for your interest and contribution to Afordin.
 Your help is very valuable!